SANE 2024 - Speech and Audio in the Northeast

 October 17, 2024

-SANE 2024, a one-day event gathering researchers and students in speech and audio from the Northeast of the American continent, will be held on Thursday October 17, 2024 at Google, in Cambridge, MA.
+SANE 2024, a one-day event gathering researchers and students in speech and audio from the Northeast of the American continent, was held on Thursday October 17, 2024 at Google, in Cambridge, MA.

-It is the 11th edition in the SANE series of workshops, which started in 2012 and is typically held every year alternately in Boston and New York.
-Since the first edition, the audience has steadily grown, with a record 200 participants and 51 posters in 2023.
+It was the 11th edition in the SANE series of workshops, which started in 2012 and is typically held every year alternately in Boston and New York.
+Since the first edition, the audience has steadily grown, with a new record of 200 participants and 53 posters in 2024.

-SANE 2024 will feature invited talks by leading researchers from the Northeast as well as from the wider community.
-It will also feature a lively poster session, open to both students and researchers.
+SANE 2024 featured invited talks by leading researchers from the Northeast as well as from the wider community.
+It also featured a lively poster session, open to both students and researchers.

 Details